breadloafsky/fuzzy-life/README.md

 The application is based on the SmoothLife paper (https://arxiv.org/abs/1111.1567) with some additions:

-- Instead neighbourghood fillings, the application uses two weighted averages of a convolution integral of the area and a kernel within the radius ***r*** :\
+- Instead of neighbourghood fillings, the application uses two weighted averages of a convolution integral of the area and a kernel within the radius ***r*** :\
 \
 ![equation](https://github.com/breadloafsky/fuzzy-life/blob/master/res/eq0.png?raw=true)